Chetan Kumar

-Chetan Kumar (born 24 February 1983), also known as Chetan Ahimsa, is an American Kannada-language film actor.
-He made his on-screen debut in the 2007 film Aa Dinagalu, which earned him the Udaya Film Award for Best Debut Actor Male.
-His most recent success came in the 2013 hit film Myna, for which his performance received critical acclaim.
+Chetan Kumar (born 24 February 1983), also known as Chetan Ahimsa, is an American actor who primarily works in Kannada cinema in India, He is also a social activist and public intellectual.
+He made his acting debut in the critically acclaimed gangster drama Aa Dinagalu (2007), which earned him the Udaya Film Award for Best Debut Actor.
+Over the years, he has appeared in notable films such as Myna (2013), Noorondu Nenapu (2017), and Ranam (2021), often choosing roles that reflect social realities and unconventional narratives.

+Beyond cinema, Chetan is widely recognized for his activism rooted in Ambedkarite philosophy and egalitarian ideals.
+He has championed causes related to caste abolition, gender equality, LGBTQIA rights, tribal welfare, and environmental justice.
+His initiatives include rehabilitation for Endosulfan victims, housing for displaced tribal communities, and advocacy for minority status for Lingayats.
+He has also been a vocal critic of Hindutva Politics and superstition, positioning himself as a progressive voice in Karnataka's socio-political landscape.

+Chetan's outspoken activism has led to multiple controversies and legal challenges.
+He was arrested in 2021 for remarks critical of Brahmanism and again in 2022 for a tweet against a Karnataka High Court judge during the hijab row.
+In 2023, the Indian government revoked his Overseas Citizenship of India status, because of his alleged ‘anti-national’ activities and derogatory comments against judges.
+Later, Karnataka High Court stays cancellation of actor Chetan Kumar's OCI card.

 Early and personal life

-Kumar was born on 24 February 1983 into a Kannadiga family.
-He grew up in Chicago, Illinois.

-Kumar finished high school as the valedictorian at Marist High School in Chicago.
+Chetan was born on 24 February 1983 into an Indian family.
+He grew up in Chicago, Illinois and completed high school as the valedictorian at Marist High School.
+His father relocated to USA after studying medicine.

 Kumar graduated from Yale University in South Asian Studies with an emphasis on comparative theater in 2005.
 Upon completing his studies in 2005, Kumar was awarded a twelve-month Fulbright Scholarship to Karnataka, India.
 During this time, he collaborated with the National School of Drama in Bangalore.

 Chetan Kumar married his long-time partner Megha on 2 February 2020.
 Their wedding ceremony was held in an orphanage.
 It received praise for innovative initiatives such as a plantable (seed paper) invitation card.
 The ceremony was presided over by Akkai Padmashali, a transgender activist.
 The couple gifted the Indian Constitution to their guests.

 Career

-Chetan debuted as a hero in Kannada films through director K. M. Chaitanya's debut directorial venture Aa Dinagalu in 2007.
-The film went on to become successful at the box office and became critically acclaimed.
-Movies like Birugaali, Suryakaanti, Dashamukha and Noorondu Nenapu (2017) did not fare well at the box office–however, Myna (2013) turned out to be a success.
-In Chamarajanagara, Karnataka, his film Athiratha faced opposition from right-wing extremists who tore down posters and prevented its screening, citing Kumar's political stances.
+Initial career: theatre work

+Before entering films, Chetan was actively involved in theatre.
+He performed in plays such as Sooryasthadinda Sooryodayadavarage and Maadhavana Sallapa with Bengaluru's Vistara group, which honed his craft and deepened his engagement with Kannada language and culture.